devuxer/devuxer.com/Snow/_posts/2013-12-15-starting-a-blog.md

     * Set up your redirect to go from your domain to:
         * Record Type = A (Address)
         * IP Address/URL = 204.232.175.78
-        * TTL = 3259.
+        * TTL = 3259
 6. Set up [Disqus](http://disqus.com/) to handle your comments:
-    * Create a Disqus account, in necessary.
+    * Create a Disqus account, if necessary.
     * Click "Add Disqus to Your Site".
     * Follow the prompts until you get to a "Choose your platform" page, then stop.
     * Open your blog's working directory, locate Snow\_layouts\Post.cshtml, and replace `*disqus id*` with your site's Disqus shortname (e.g., devuxer).